 If you need working capital and hate the short-term and high-interest loans, this is for you.
-Imagine if you can deal direct with an SBA lender and not have to go through the challenge of applying directly at a bank.
+Imagine if you can qualify for an SBA and deal direct with an SBA lender and not have to go through the challenge of applying directly at a bank.
 We all know banks do not make it easy.

 Here are six quick ways you can use the capital provided by an SBA loan.
 They include:

 - Bulk purchase of inventory (hopefully at a discount)

 - Finance high debt and save, save, save (see above)

 - Kick off long-term marketing and advertising programs

 Here is some unsolicited advice.
 In my opinion, it is wise to look to see what the Fortune 500 companies do with their debt.
 Most of these companies look to replace long-term debt with shorter term debt vehicles.